mrepic313/MooD/README.md

 ## Features

-- Encrypted diary entries ensure that your deepest secrets are never stolen
 - An AI-powered chatbot that users can interact with to reflect on their day, discuss emotions, or ask for advice.
 The Chatbot’s tone adapts to the user’s mood, offering empathetic or cheerful responses based on the context.
 - Analyze the user's entries for mood-indicative keywords and phrases to gauge the user’s overall emotional state.
 - Mood Insight Dashboard and schedule for better planning and organization